 Woodside High School students’ excellent achievements

-With 30% of the year group achieving a minimum of one A* (grade 7+), Woodside students have once again demonstrated why, in its most recent inspection by OFSTED, Woodside High was judged to be outstanding.
+With over 51% of the year group achieving the very top grades (grade 7+) in a minimum of one of their examinations, Woodside students have once again demonstrated why, in its most recent inspection by OFSTED, Woodside High was judged to be outstanding.

 Ms G. Robinson, Headteacher, Woodside High School

 "I am so happy and very relieved!
-I could not have done this without the support of my teachers and my family who have supported and inspired me throughout.”
-Kevin Fernandez Montoya, Woodside High School
+I could not have done this without the incredible support of my teachers and my family who have inspired me throughout.”
+Maryam Malik, Woodside High School

-“I’m so pleased with my results – I worked really hard and tried to take full advantage of all the additional support offered to me at my school.
-It was tough but because of the help I received from my teachers it all paid off.”
-Salim Ahmed, Woodside High School
+“I’m really pleased with my results.
+I worked really hard and tried to take advantage of all the additional support offered to me at my school.
+Getting through the exams was tough but it all paid off with the help from my teachers.”
+Abdillahi Ahmed, Woodside High School

-"I’m over the moon about my results.
+"I’m really happy with my results!
 It has definitely been a lot of work and I am really glad it was all worth it.”
-Amina Aden, Woodside High School
+Edson Cardoso, Woodside High School

 Student destinations 2017-2018